Installation

 Note

-If you are using the Docker image, the example data are included in the container.
+If you are using the Docker image, these example data are included in the container.
 But, for the tutorials, it will be helpful to follow the instructions above to get a copy on your computer, outside of the container.